FragSoc/barotrauma-docker/README.md

 docker run -p 27015:27015/udp -p 27016:27016/udp barotrauma
 ```

+## Licensing

+This repository is licensed under the GPL.

+However, Barotrauma is licensed by Undertow Games and Fakefish, I do not take any credit for the software running in this container.

 ***Note:***

 - The game configuration directory is at `/config` within the container; mount this if you wish